LEDA Recovery Grants

 What is set aside for businesses that hadn’t been able to open at the time the program was created?

 $20 million is available for businesses included in the NAICS Code categories below.
-A separate funding round will be held for these businesses.
+A separate funding round may be held for these businesses.
 Businesses in these categories may apply in any of the funding rounds.

 Business Type and NAICS Code